vchavali/svadhyayam.github.io/tcm-1.1.1.annotation.md

 Under an inferential account, we infer that M1 has some property P based on what M1 tells us about its contents.

-What does M1 tell us?
+What does *M* tell us?
 It tells us things like:

 1. the referant 'apple' is being observed
 2. the mode 'red' is being observed

-But, we can't infer that M1 is factual based just on (1) and (2); since this could be true even of nonfactual mental states.
+But, we can't infer that *M* is factual based just on (1) and (2); since this could be true even of nonfactual mental states.

 We'd need to have facts like:

 1. the referant 'apple' is being observed in an X way
 2. the mode 'red' is being observed in an X way

-where X stands for some bundle of properties that are observable about the contents of M1 and which are necessary and sufficient for determing the evidentiality of M1.
+where X stands for some bundle of properties that are observable about the contents of M1 and which are necessary and sufficient for determing the evidentiality of *M*.

 The problem with this is that if there were such a bundle of properties, possessed by objects, which could be observed directly; then, failing to observe such a bundle of properties when introspecting some observation would mean that that observation was not evidential.
 But, this would entail constitutivism about nonevidentiality, as well.
 And, as we'll see a bit later in this section, constitutivism about evidentiality necessitates nonconstitutivism about nonevidentiality.